Lewis Thomas: Life and career

 Many of his essays discuss relationships among ideas or concepts using etymology as a starting point.
 Others concern the cultural implications of scientific discoveries and the growing awareness of ecology.
 In his essay on Mahler's Ninth Symphony, Thomas addresses the anxieties produced by the development of nuclear weapons.
 Thomas is often quoted, given his notably eclectic interests and superlative prose style.

 Thomas was a member of the American Academy of Arts and Sciences (1961), the United States National Academy of Sciences (1972), and the American Philosophical Society (1976).
+Thomas was awarded an honorary degree from Reed College in 1977.
 The Lewis Thomas Prize is awarded annually by The Rockefeller University to a scientist for artistic achievement.

 He died in 1993 of Waldenstrom's disease, a rare lymphoma-like cancer.

+Thomas received honorary degrees from Yale University (1969); the University of Rochester (1974); Princeton University and Johns Hopkins University (both 1976); Duke University, the Medical College of Ohio, and Reed College (1977); Columbia University, Memorial University of Newfoundland, and the University of North Carolina (1978); the Worcester Foundation for Experimental Biology (1979); Dickinson College and Trinity College (1980); Ursinus College (1981); Williams College and the New England Conservatory of Music (1982); and the State University of New York at Stony Brook, New York University School of Medicine, Connecticut College, and the University of Wales (1983).

 His daughter is writer Abigail Thomas.

+Regarding interstellar communication he said “I would vote for Bach, all of Bach, streamed out into space, over and over again.
+We would be bragging of course but it is surely excusable to put the best possible face on at the beginning of such an acquaintance.
+We can tell the harder truths later.”